MOFA: Modular Factorial Design for Hyperparameter Optimization: Modular Factorial Design for Hyperparameter Optimization

 \section{Modular Factorial Design for Hyperparameter Optimization}

 Fig.~\ref{fig:bigmap} shows an overview of MOFA.
-Firstly, an initial search space (continual, discrete, or mixed) is designed by humans with prior knowledge.
-Then, MOFA runs iteratively with four modules in each iteration.
-In the sampler (Fig.~\ref{fig:bigmap}a), we construct an OLH preserving both univariate projection uniformity and orthogonality to sample the hyperparameter configurations.
-In the evaluator (Fig.~\ref{fig:bigmap}b), the sampled hyperparameter configurations are evaluated in parallel.
-In the transformer (Fig.~\ref{fig:bigmap}c), an OLH performance table is built based on the evaluated results and collapsed into a Fractional Factorial Design--OA.
-In the analyzer (Fig.~\ref{fig:bigmap}d), Factorial Performance Analysis and Factorial Importance Analysis are conducted to narrow down the search space and select influential hyperparameters.
-Subsequently, a new hyperparameter search space (ROI) is generated and reshaped for a subsequent search.
-The termination conditions and the strategies for final hyperparameter selection are described in Sec.~\ref{sec: final}.
-The complete pseudocode of this algorithm is presented in Appendix~\ref{appendix:framwork}.
+MOFA starts with a space initialization.
+Then, MOFA runs through four modules in each iteration.
+(1) \emph{Sampler} (Fig.~\ref{fig:bigmap}a): we construct an OLH ensuring both univariate projection uniformity and orthogonality to sample hyperparameter configurations.
+(2) \emph{Evaluator} (Fig.~\ref{fig:bigmap}b): the sampled hyperparameter configurations are evaluated in parallel.
+(3) \emph{Transformer} (Fig.~\ref{fig:bigmapc}c): an OLH performance table is built based on the evaluated results and collapsed into an OA performance table.
+(4) \emph{Analyzer} (Fig.~\ref{fig:bigmap}d): factorial performance analysis and factorial importance analysis are conducted to narrow down the search space and select influential hyperparameters.